jenfl/getdata-proj1/README.md

 7. The test and training datasets are combined.
 8. Subject ID is converted to a factor.
 9. The full dataset is reduced, keeping only the columns for Subject ID, Activity ID, and the mean and std for the variables estimated from the signals.
-10. For each subject/activity/feature combination, a mean is produced and stored in the tidyData data frame.
+10. For each subject/activity/feature combination, a mean is produced and stored in the longData data frame.
+11. Make the long data into a wide table.
 11. Write as output the tidy data set.